MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/article/Choose-between-the-64-bit-or-32-bit-version-of-Office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).

 If you have subscription versions of Visio or Project (Visio Online Plan 2 or Project Online Desktop Client), continue to use those.
-If you have the 2013 versions of Project and Visio, you can either upgrade to the subscription versions or keep using the 2013 versions side-by-side with Office 365 ProPlus.
+If you have the 2013 versions of Project and Visio, you can either upgrade to the subscription versions or keep using the 2013 versions side-by-side with Microsoft 365 Apps.
 If you have the 2016 MSI version of Project or Visio, you should [use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

 ## Step 5 - Define your deployment groups